techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 The American view by Quinn Williams:

-> _This program was especially helpful in understanding how different people with
+> _This program was especially helpful in understanding how different people
-> different backgrounds can approach business issues.
-We got to work with Polish
+> with different backgrounds can approach business issues.
+We got to work with
-> students, and sharing ideas required us to keep our communication skills at
+> Polish students, and sharing ideas required us to keep our communication
-> the forefront.
-If we had not practiced effective communication, we would not
+> skills at the forefront.
+If we had not practiced effective communication, we
-> have successfully conveyed some implied thoughts from our American point of
+> would not have successfully conveyed some implied thoughts from our American
-> view.
-This foundation helped us understand the importance of creating a strong
+> point of view.
+This foundation helped us understand the importance of creating
-> team bond and interpersonal practices.
-I also enjoyed experiencing the
+> a strong team bond and interpersonal practices.<br></br><br></br> I also
-> program\'s professional side, where we communicated with the Hitachi Energy
+> enjoyed experiencing the program\'s professional side, where we communicated
-> team members.
-It was interesting to see where the Polish work culture differed
+> with the Hitachi Energy team members.
+It was interesting to see where the
-> from the American culture and where there was an overlap.
-I think our teams
+> Polish work culture differed from the American culture and where there was an
-> were able to use essential pieces from both sides to create an effective
+> overlap.
+I think our teams were able to use essential pieces from both sides
-> workflow._
+> to create an effective workflow._

 The Polish view by Monika Dąbrowska, a participant in the technical writing postgraduate studies at Vistula non-public university:

-> _What I particularly liked about District C was that we could exchange our experiences regarding learning and creating projects.
+> _What I particularly liked about District C was that we could exchange our
- The Polish education system and culture lead to a general mindset somewhat contrasting to that of American students._
+> experiences regarding learning and creating projects.
+The Polish education
+> system and culture lead to a general mindset somewhat contrasting to that of

- Also, the American view of the Poles is far from what we showed during the project.
-Similarly, the Poles also have certain misconceptions about the Americans.
-These assumptions and presuppositions were discussed and challenged during our cooperation, and we found power in our variety, creativity, exchanging experiences, and understanding one another.
+> American students._<br></br><br></br> _Also, the American view of the Poles is
+> far from what we showed during the project.
+Similarly, the Poles also have
+> certain misconceptions about the Americans.
+These assumptions and
+> presuppositions were discussed and challenged during our cooperation, and we
+> found power in our variety, creativity, exchanging experiences, and
+> understanding one another._

 ## Kudos